 Here in Michigan, it’s not an issue.
 Sports betting legislation was passed in 2019, and the official rollout took place the following year in person.
 Online gambling began in 2021.

 Betting on college sports is allowed, including on schools located in the state.
 That’s great news for fans of Michigan and Michigan State, as well as all of the other programs that make their home here.

 College bowl season attracts lots of betting interest, so it’s an active time for sportsbooks.
 The odds and lines for the games often move as a result.
 Staying on top of the movements is a key part of the handicapping process, and our live Michigan odds feed makes that a non-issue.

-There are several different ways to bet on the game — each of which we’ll touch on in a bit — but the default listing for the game centers around the three-bet types which attract the most wagers.
+There are several different ways to bet on the games — each of which we’ll touch on in a bit — but the default listing for the game centers on the three bet types which attract the most wagers.
 Here’s what a random line might look like:

 |Oregon||+3.5 (-110)||+150||O 52.5 (-110)|